 Find out if your health insurance company covers the cost of wigs.
 If so, remember to save your receipt.
 If a wig is not covered by your insurance company, save your receipt anyway; the purchase qualifies as a medical tax deduction.

 If you can’t afford a wig, contact CancerCare.
-We may be able to provide you with a free wig, or we can refer you to an organization in your community that provides them at no cost.
+If you are living in the New York City tri-state area, we may be able to provide you with a free wig.
+We can also refer you to an organization in your community that provides them at no cost.
+For more information on hair loss resources, read CancerCare’s fact sheet titled, “Hair Loss During Treatment: Finding Resources and Support.”